HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Records Management/Records Retention Analyst.md

 Welcome to the Records Retention Analyst Interview Preparation !
 This resource is designed to help you ace your Records Retention Analyst interviews with confidence.

+Library and Information Science (LIS) is a multidisciplinary field that encompasses the study of managing and organizing information resources in various formats.
+One of the specialized areas within LIS is Records Management, which focuses on the systematic control and maintenance of records throughout their lifecycle.
+A crucial role within Records Management is that of a Records Retention Analyst.
+As a Records Retention Analyst, you are responsible for developing and implementing records retention policies and schedules, ensuring compliance with legal and regulatory requirements.
+You will analyze records and information needs, assess the value and significance of records, and make recommendations for their retention or disposal.
+This role requires strong analytical skills, attention to detail, and knowledge of relevant laws and policies.

 ## 🚀 Overview

 Whether you're a seasoned Records Retention Analyst or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Records Retention Analyst interviews to help you prepare and succeed.